-Continued growth of our programming has led to the construction of the Fowler Community Center.
-Soon to become home to all our Belize programs.
-If you wish to contribute to the Fowler family legacy please donate now!
+Continued growth of our programming has led to the construction of the Fowler Community Center which has become home to all our Belize programs.
+This truly has been a blessing to our organization!

-Hand in Hand Ministries will soon build its 300th home in Belize City.
+Hand in Hand has built over 450 homes in Belize City since 2002.
 Many Belizean families live in substandard housing.
-Hand in Hand volunteers make a difference by hammering out 16-foot by 16-foot wooden homes that keep families dry during Belize’s six-month-long rainy season.
+Hand in Hand volunteers make a difference by hammering out 16’×20′ wooden homes that keep families dry during Belize’s six-month-long rainy season.
 Volunteers work side-by-side with our Building for Change partners, forming close personal connections as they complete construction together.

 Families must undergo an intensive screening process in order to receive a home, and are required to assist in another family’s build in a “pay it forward” sort of system.
 In conjunction with this program, the recipients must provide proof of ownership of their own land, assist with the building of their home and attend empowerment classes.
-These classes teach life-skills classes such as parenting, personal finance and hygiene to empower and encourage positive lifestyle changes.
-The success of this program was demonstrated in November 2015 when our Building for Change partners culminated 3 1/2 years of fundraising efforts to pay it forward by building and paying for construction of a new home for one of their own neighbors in Belize.
+Out of this program, the leadership team, made up of Building for Change partners, raised money to build two home for fellow Belizeans in 2015 and 2017.

 As our Building for Change program grew, so did our awareness of the issues facing families living in poverty in Belize.
 We soon recognized the need to address the growing HIV/AIDS crisis, because Belize carried the unfortunate distinction of having the highest rate of infection in Central America.
 We chose to focus on the children affected by and infected by HIV/AIDS by opening the Outreach Center – a pre-school and day care, in 2005.
 In the early years, nearly all of our children were infected by HIV/AIDS, or had an infected, or deceased parent.
 In addition to providing a loving environment, we monitored the children’s health, administered antiretroviral medications and often treated the pregnant mothers of the children in our program.
 As the children grew, so did our program.